vzelev/reviews/README.md

 Warning: if you see an error like `Error: No such container: bash` it means that the container is not running, please run `./cli.sh r|br|rl|brl` first

+## exec
+You can easily ssh to the container or just execute a command there by simply `./cli.sh exec <command>`

 # API docs
 Open `http://localhost:8000/docs`
 Swagger uses Session authentication to call the endpoints due to it's limits.
-It provides